Guide on Door Lintels - Uses & Types

 What size door lintel do I need?

-When it comes to the size of the door lintel you would need to know what load the lintel is going to take.
+When it comes to the size of the doorway lintel you would need to know what load the lintel is going to take.

 This will include everything from the further brickwork, mortar, joists, roofing and the use of the property above the lintel.
 The use relates to the number of people using the property and any items that will be placed there.